Being awarded of the Diplôme d'Ingénieur while studying in English or in French

 Knowledge for any appetite

 Our school offers a wide range of learning modules with a very progressive path towards specialization.
-The detailed description of each module can be found in the "Studies" section of this website.
+The detailed description of each module can be found in the "Studies" section of this website, and the syllabus are available for download at the bottom of this page.
 Here is a minimal overview of our main academic offer during the graduate years (second and third year), period during which we usually receive our international students:

 In order to open our school to everyone, we propose a special study track fully English-taught that covers both second and third year to allow both simple and double-degree mobilities by studying in English.
 You can find more information in the downloadable PDF at the end of this page.
 Here is a brief summary of our international-friendly path: